tperry2x-uk/OpenXTalk-Community-DPE/docs/development/docs_style_guide.md

 ### FAQs (frequently asked questions)

-Don't use FAQs in LiveCode documentation.
+Don't use FAQs in documentation.
 If you write content by starting with user needs, you won't need to use FAQs.

 ## H